 Sailing in the Bay

 We kept our first boat, a Catalina 22, on the Delaware River across from Philadelphia.
-We used her as a day sailer, for short getaways and quick after work sails.
+We used her as a day sailer, for short weekend getaways and quick after work sails.
 That boat, our original Island Time, was the first step towards our dream of one day sailing off into the sunset.

-Though we loved our C-22 the plan was always to move up to a larger boat.
-After a lot of research and some prodding from my wife I found our second boat, a Catalina 30, down in Norfolk, VA in the summer of 2008.
-I enlisted my sailing buddy and partner in crime Paul and we sailed her from Norfolk to her new home on Long Beach Island, NJ.
-Paul liked her so much he found and purchased her twin.
+But despite the bumps along the way Paul liked her so much he found and purchased her twin.
 For two summers his boat Free Ride was berthed behind us (you can see her in the background on the opening page).
-We kept both boats for a season but owning two boats just wasn't practical and Island Time found a new home in 2009.
+We kept the 22 for a season but owning two boats just wasn't practical and the original Island Time found a new home in 2009.

 Why This Boat?